andreigue/andreigue.github.io/_posts/2023-04-12-Reading-the-bitcoin-whitepaper.md

 #### _"The only way to confirm the absence of a transaction is to be aware of all transactions.
 In the mint based model, the mint was aware of all transactions and decided which arrived first.
 To accomplish this without a trusted party, transactions must be publicly announced, and we need a system for participants to agree on a single history of the order in which they were received.
 The payee needs proof that at the time of each transaction, the majority of nodes agreed it was the first received. "_

+An agreed upon chronological order of all transactions is the solution to the double-spending problem.

+# 3. Timestamp server

+Here Satoshi talks about data being timestamped and somehow publishing it somewhere so that everyone can have access to it (as a generic example, he writes "_newspaper_").

+##### _Each timestamp includes the previous timestamp in its hash, forming a chain, with each additional timestamp reinforcing the ones before it._

 ---